dart-lang/language/working/0698 - Enhanced Default Constructors/proposal.md

 Adding an optional positional parameter to a superclass constructor to a class would have been a breaking change if we allowed any positional parameter after the forwarded optional parameter in the subclass constructor, because it would change the position of an existing parameter.
 We deliberately avoided that at the cost of adding restrictions on when we can forward optional positional parameters.

 Adding a static member to a class would suppress a named "default constructor" if we forwarded all constructors by default, not just unnamed ones.
 If the class author was not aware of that default constructor (perhaps it was added to the superclass after the subclass was written), this would come as a surprise.
 It may break downstream code using the constructor, even if the author doesn't get any errors.
-That suggests that maybe all the forwarding constructors by default is not a good idea.
+That suggests that maybe forwarding all constructors by default is not a good idea.

 ## Variants